 Brookside Campground POA Permit Applications can be mailed to Brookside Campgound Permit, P.O.
 Box 6029; Gainesville, GA 30504, given/mailed to a Board Member, emailed as an attachment to [email protected] or [email protected], you can fax to 1-888-741-7608.
-If you have any questions please click on "Contact Us" located on the left side of this page and complete the form writing your question in the message block.
-Be sure to click Submit to send your question.
-Please plan and allow time for the Permit Request to be reviewed by Brookside Planning and Zoning and voted on by the Board of Directors.
-A notice will be sent to you with the decision of the Board of Directors.
+If you have any questions please Please plan and allow time for the Permit Request to be reviewed by Susan and voted on by the Board of Directors.
 Please have all information listed to save time on processing your permit application, drawings, material list, any photo's to help with processing the application.
 A Brookside Permit Application missing this information will be returned as incomplete.
 Please do not contact the Board without a Permit Application Form sent to them, this information is scanned and emailed to all Board of Directors to know what the request project you have submitted requesting a permit for.

 If you mail your Brookside Permit to the above address we will do our best to process and return quicker.
 If all information is included with the Permit Application, without the Board having to request additional information.
 We now have a way to scan and email all information to your Board Members for their review if mailed to the above address.

 BROOKSIDE CAMPGROUND PROPERTY OWNERS ASSOC.
 ACT INC.